 3. You sense that your therapist is inexperienced or otherwise unqualified

-Avoid therapists who do not have at least a master’s degree in counseling, psychology, therapy, or social work.
+Avoid therapists who do not have at least a master’s degree in psychology, therapy, or social work.
 After they complete their degree, they will need to become licensed by the state in order to take on clients.
-Depending on the state and the type of counseling, this could require the completion of certain courses, and a minimum number of clinical hours (often ranging from 1500-2000).
+Depending on the state and the type of therapy, this could require the completion of certain courses, and a minimum number of clinical hours (often ranging from 1500-2000).

 These training hours are supervised by licensed professionals.
 New counselors will also need to take one or more exams to earn their license, and they will pay a yearly fee to maintain it.
 If you believe that your therapist is working outside of this established system, it’s a red flag.
-If you are considering switching therapists, BetterHelp can match you to one of their more than 25,000 fully licensed therapists.

 When selecting a new therapist or evaluating whether your current counselor is a good fit for you, it can help to understand the most common credentials for mental health professionals: